rayhog/aviator-jekyll-template/_documentation/books_overview.md

   ###### To query the Technopedia database you use the following endpoints:

   * `https://v6.technopedia.com/tql?q=MATCH [Query Parameters]`
+    You provide query parameters to the MATCH statement to generate the criteria for your query.

   * `https://v6.technopedia.com/technopedia-id/[Technopedia ID]`
+    You provide the Technopedia ID for the product that you're querying to return data for that specific product.

   #### TQL graph concepts